 Dahl did not shy away from bold and brazen sexual themes like wife swapping and attempted rape in his book Switch Bitch.
 One of his well-known characters is the charming and promiscuous “greatest fornicator of his time” Uncle Oswald who, with his spider silk tie and Chinese porcelain collection, captures scorpions and women’s hearts with the same ease.
 Dahl also wrote a full-length novel on this beloved womaniser and his (mis)adventures.

 Dahl was a master storyteller who focused on his narration more than anything else, leading us into a vibrant evocative world of strange characters and moral dilemmas.
 His stories continue to enthral the newer audience and, to the loyalists, they still remain relevant, fresh and make for a delightful reread.
 The one common thread between what he wrote for kids and adults is his imagination that never played within any limits.
 He always had the key to the chocolate factory, a giant’s lair or into the caves of the gnarling beasts that reside within our hearts and heads.

-Sandhya Ramachandran is a multimedia storyteller who believes in changing the way the world works, one story at a time.
-She has been an illustration columnist with the Sri Lanka-based Lanka Monthly Digest, a features columnist with Living Magazine, an Indian Cinema critic for About.com, a food critic for Burrp.com and published in The Hindu, Deccan Chronicle, and the online blogs of Roam Coliving, Storytrails, etc. Find out more about her on her website.
+Sandhya believes in changing the way the world works, one story at a time.
+She has been an illustration columnist with the Sri Lankan based Lanka Monthly Digest, a features columnist with Living Magazine, an Indian Cinema critic for About.com, a food critic for Burrp.com and published in The Hindu, Deccan Chronicle, and online blogs of Roam Coliving, Storytrails, etc. Currently, she spends her days creating engaging content for QLC.io and moonlights writing fiction.
+Find out more about her on her website.